technocreatives/dbc-codegen/README.md

     let dbc_path = "../dbc-examples/example.dbc";
     let dbc_file = std::fs::read(dbc_path).unwrap();
     println!("cargo:rerun-if-changed={}", dbc_path);

     let mut out = std::io::BufWriter::new(std::fs::File::create("src/messages.rs").unwrap());
     dbc_codegen::codegen("example.dbc", &dbc_file, &mut out, true).unwrap();
 }
 ```

-## Using resulting Rust code
+## Using generated Rust code

-dbc-codegen generates Rust code
-that is expected to be in a cargo project.
+dbc-codegen generates a Rust file that is expected to be in a cargo project.

-For example of all of this,
-have a look at [`testing/can-messages/Cargo.toml`](testing/can-messages/Cargo.toml).
+Here is an example [`testing/can-messages/Cargo.toml`](testing/can-messages/Cargo.toml) which defines dependencies and features that are used in generated message file.

 ### Project setup

-For this to work you need to the add the following dependencies
+For this to work you need to add following dependencies to `Cargo.toml`:
-(e.g. by adding this to your `Cargo.toml`):

 ```toml
 bitvec = { version = "0.21", default-features = false }